AMPLIFY SERIES

 To be considered for the Amplify Series, choreographers must submit an application and submit an application fee.

-We are currently accepting applications for our December Show which will be highlighting Disabled, Hispanic /Indigenous, and LGBTQ+.
-You can find the application here.
+We are currently accepting applications for both our February Show, which will be highlighting Black/African American choreographers, and our March Show which will be highlighting Women/Female Identifying choreographers.
+You can find the applications below.

 Choreographers for the amplify series: May Show